Journeying to the East? We show you where to eat, shop, play and explore when you’re in the quaint heartlands of Tampines.

 Tampines Round Market and Food Centre, 137 Tampines Street 11, Singapore 522137

 Not to be confused with Tipsy Cow (but what’s up with bars named after drunk animals), this neighbourhood bar is the perfect Friday night spot for something chill.
-There’s an extensive selection of whiskies alongside gin, rum, tequila, vodka and bourbon, but go for classic cocktails like old fashioned and mojito if you’re feeling bougie.
+There’s an extensive selection of whiskies alongside gin, rum, tequila, vodka and bourbon, but go for classic cocktails if you’re feeling bougie.
 Peckish?
-The steak frites will definitely fill you up.
+The steak frites will fill you up.

 Tampines guide: Things to do